 I'm serious about helping people achieve their goals.
 That's the one theme that I work on but there are many projects that relate to it.

 I see Medium that way.
-You come here, you are entertained, hopefully you find something that makes you smarter.
+You come here, you are entertained, hopefully you find something that makes you smarter or deepens your understanding of the world.
 But my favorite situations go a bit deeper.
 You come here to learn a profession or to get better at your profession or to get healthier or to grow a business or to somehow level yourself up.
 We serve all readers, but I'm happiest when we serve readers with big goals.

 My work history does start with publishing.
 I used to run the online side of O'Reilly Media and even wrote a small book for them.